mintchaos/django_inlines/README.rst

 Django inlines is still alpha.
 Important bits don't exist yet.
 These include:

 * A template tag to actually be able to use them.
-* An inlinetype for django models so you don't have to manually create inline classes for them.
 * Documentation.
 * Adding validation hooks to the base classes.
 * A model field and a widget for validation and improved adding in the admin.